VirtusLab/scala-cli/website/docs/reference/scala-command/index.md

 ## Testing Scala CLI as `scala`

 The recommended way to test and use Scala CLI, as it will be `scala` command is to create a link to the existing Scala CLI binary named `scala-cli-sip` and add it to PATH.

-In future it will be also possible to use coursier as well, for now there is a [bug](https://github.com/VirtusLab/scala-cli/issues/1307) and Scala CLI does not recognize it is installed as `scala-cli-sip` or `scala` when installed using coursier.